Thesky-9/docs-resido/README.md

 <a name="introduction"></a>
 ## Introduction

-Flow is a Creative Multilingual Blog script using Laravel 8.x.
+Resido is a Real Estate Multilingual System script using Laravel 8.x.
 It's a product built on TheSky9 CMS.

-Created: `May 28, 2021`
+Created: `July 20, 2021`

 By: [TheSky9 Technologies](https://thesky9.com)